dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 The original .NET Framework is what most people think of when they have negative connotations towards .NET.
 It was tightly coupled to Windows, the CLR could only run on Windows or Windows Server with IIS, it required Visual Studio to develop on it and it had absolutely no cross platform support.
 It was also relatively slow in execution and slow to evolve.

-Overall it worked well on Windows but started to increasingly lack capabilities to meet modern software development demands.
+Overall it worked well on Windows but started to increasingly lack capabilities and meet modern software development demands.

 ## What is Mono?